 Legal research collection of current and historical materials, including full-text law journals and texts; Index to Foreign Legal Periodicals; U.S. laws, regulations, cases and Congressional materials; international treaties and constitutions, foreign and comparative law materials, United Nations and League of Nations publications; and Jessup moot court information.

-Contains over 1,000 online audio-visual seminar style talks in medicine and the life sciences.
+Henry Stewart Talks contains over 1,000 online audio-visual seminar style talks in medicine and the life sciences.

 Part of the Americas Historical Newspapers collection, Hispanic American Newspapers, 1808-1980 includes several hundred titles from Latino presses of the 19th and 20th centuries.
 Includes titles published in Spanish, English, and bilingual papers from across 22 states.